grubnubble/cap-stringinate/NOTES.md

 ## Testing
 I decided to work on tests as I go, which has the benefit of covering the "add your own adventure" feature portion of this assignment.
 To run tests, you will need to install [pytest](https://docs.pytest.org/en/6.2.x/getting-started.html).
 Normally, you should be able to run `pytest` in the command line, but that was giving me trouble, so I run the tests with `python -m pytest` and it works better for me.

+## Improvements
+In thinking about improvements, my first thoughts go to the possibility of creating a class for the string inputs.
+I also do wonder if there is a more efficient/performative solution for finding the most common character.
+I ended up not researching other solutions due to time constraints, but I don't expect mine is the most performative option out there.
+Given more time, I would want to find other possible options.

+Other improvements: showing all most common characters or most popular inputs if there are ties, returning a meaningful message if there have been no inputs yet.